tc39/proposal-decimal/README.md

 We will use the **Decimal128** data model for JavaScript decimals.
 Decimal128 is not a new standard; it was added to the IEEE 754 floating-point arithmetic standard in 2008 (and is present in the 2019 edition of IEEE 754, which JS normatively depends upon).
 It represents the culmination of decades of research on decimal floating-point numbers.
 Values in the Decimal128 universe take up 128 bits.
 In this representation, up to 34 significant digits (that is, decimal digits) can be stored, with an exponent (power of ten) of +/- 6143.

-In addition to proposing a new `Decimal` class, we propose a `Decimal.Amount` class for storing a Decimal number together with a precision.
-The `Decimal.Amount` class is important mainly for string formatting purposes, where one desires to have a notion of a number that “knows” how precise it is.
-We do not intend to support arithmetic on `Decimal.Amount` values, the thinking being that `Decimal` already supports arithmetic.

 ### Known alternatives

 #### Unlimited precision decimals (AKA "BigDecimal")